Frequently Asked Questions

 For chat go to: www.youthinbc.com

-Or call the START Team at 1-844-START11 (1-844-782-7811).
+Or for those under the age of 19 years old, please call the START Team at 1-844-START11 (1-844-782-7811).

 -

-Find the safest place in your house and take care of your needs and avoid the kitchen, garage and bathroom.
+To keep yourself safe, find the safest place in your house and take care of your needs and avoid the kitchen, garage and bathroom.
+Hide things that you could harm yourself with including your car keys.